 The Chabad offers much of the same options as the Hillel.
-Their services are a little longer, but the High Holiday services and meal are free for students.
+Their services are a little longer, but the High Holiday services and meals are free for students.
 Either way, it is good to know there is a welcoming Jewish community for our students when they have to be away for the holidays where they can indulge in the customary prayers for a “sweet New Year” on the High Holidays and participate in traditions like dipping an apple in honey to symbolize this request for the year to come or breaking the fast.
 Some may feel the Chabad is far more religious than they are accustomed to, but students have said that they are welcoming regardless.

 Send a Care Package